-Anna had no symptoms when she went to a Wake County, North Carolina clinic to pick up her birth control pills.
+Anna had no symptoms when she went to a clinic to get a prescription for birth control pills.
 But, a routine test revealed that the 20-year-old had chlamydia.
-She did not have any symptoms but was still diagnosed sexually transmitted disease (STD).
+Despite having no symptoms she was still diagnosed with this sexually transmitted disease.

-Chlamydial infection is a curable sexually transmitted disease (STD), which is caused by a bacterium called Chlamydia trachomatis .
+Chlamydia is a common, yet curable STD that is caused by an infection by a specific bacteria.
 The infection can be spread during oral, vaginal, or anal sexual contact with an infected partner.
 It can also be passed from mother to baby during delivery.

 Centers for Disease Control and Prevention

 National Institute of Allergy and Infectious Diseases

 Sex Information and Education Council of Canada

 Sexuality and U—The Society of Obstetricians and Gynaecologists of Canada

 Chlamydia - CDC fact sheet.
 Centers for Disease Control and Prevention website.
 Available at: http://www.cdc.gov/std/chlamydia/STDFact-Chlamydia.htm.
 Updated March 13, 2014.
 Accessed March 28, 2014.

 Chlamydia genital infection.
 EBSCO DynaMed website.
 Available at:http://www.ebscohost.com/dynamed.
 Updated March 11, 2013.
 Accessed March 28, 2014.

 Chlamydia: symptoms.
 American Academy of Family Physicians, Family Doctor.org website.
 Available at: http://familydoctor.org/familydoctor/en/diseases-conditions/chlamydia/symptoms.html.
 Updated July 2013.
 Accessed March 28, 2014.